 - The partial front and back sleeves are sewn on the armscye up to a “dot”.

-To modify the sleeve to be complete, I drew all the seam aloowances on the sleeve and the armscye.
+To change the sleeve to be complete, I drew all the seam allowances on the sleeve and the armscye.
 I measured the front and back armscye length (discounting the seam allowance).
-Both measure 10 1/4″
+Both measure 10 1/4″ for the size I am sewing: size 14.
+You can measure the armscye on the size you are sewing.

 I measure my cap height and its 6″.
 I drew this height on the center of the sleeve where there’s the section missing.
 I re drew the curve that is missing while keeping the 10 1/4 length from the center on the sleeve…. to both sides, front and back.
 But this written down sounds crazy! it does make sense and it works!